ni/measurement-plugin-labview/docs/README.md

 ---

-## Example Measurements
+## Examples

-### **LDO measurement**

-Performs simple LDO measurements.
-The type of LDO measurements performed are:

-- Line Regulation
-- Load Regulation

-Dependencies

-1. LabVIEW 2020 64 bit
-2. NI-DC Power driver.
-3. NI-DMM driver.

-Running the LDO measurement example

-To run the measurements, follow the steps mentioned below:

-1. Open `LDOMeasurements.lvproj` from the examples provided.

-2. Start the discovery service if the measurement is to be used in InstrumentStudio.

-3. Run the following VI to run the measurement service from `LDOMeasurements.lvproj` -To run Line Regulation, run `Run Service.vi` from `LineRegulation.lvlib` -To run Load Regulation, run `Run Service.vi` from `LoadRegulation.lvlib`

-4. Run the measurements interactively in InstrumentStudio.
-For more details, please refer to the section [Using a measurement in InstrumentStudio](#using-a-measurement-in-instrumentstudio).

-Note: The Line and Load regulation measurements have not been tested with real hardware.
-They have only been tested with simulated instruments.

-### Cancellable Measurement
+The `Source\Example Measurements` directory contains the following example projects:

-Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.
+- `CancellableMeasurement`: Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.

-It will run for the amount of time specified with the `Delay (sec)` in the UI unless the `STOP` button is clicked.

-Once the measurement completes or is cancelled, it will return a random number.
+- `NI-DMM Measurement`: Performs a DMM measurement using NI-VISA and an NI Instrument Simulator v2.0.

+For more details about a specific example, see the `README.md` file included with the example.

 ---